 Since semester-based exams must be taken during a specified date range, it is your responsibility for knowing the dates and planning accordingly.
 Failure to schedule your exam appointments or arrange for a proctor with adequate notice may result in a zero for the exam.

-No. This is an unreasonable request for students to make, whether they are asking their professor in a classroom, their proctor, or the Online Learning staff.
+No. This is an unreasonable request for students to make, whether they are asking their professor in a classroom, their proctor, or the 365 Learning staff.

 No, out-of-state tuition is not assessed during Summer Session.

-Yes, a significant amount of money is set aside for summer aid.
-Please see the Office of Financial Aid and Scholarships for more information and application deadlines.
+Please see the Office of Financial Aid and Scholarships website for summer financial aid availability, information, and any deadlines.

 Summer Session offers a lineup of outstanding courses such as Yoga, Triathlon Training, Digital Media I, History of Dance, Japan: Its Culture, American Sign Language, Vietnam: Conflict and Consequences, International Human Rights, and many other required and CORE courses.

 Yes, residential housing is available during the summer, so you can live on campus and take classes!